jakesuche/jakesuche/README.md

-I work as a web developer front-end developer with Vue,Node.js ,mongodb, sql, gcp, jquery, bootstrap, bulma, javascript, wordpress skills.
+I work as a web developer front-end developer with Vue,Node.js ,mongodb, sql, gcp, jquery,react, bootstrap, bulma, javascript, wordpress skills.
 I´m based in Lagos, Nigeria.

 Since 2019 I've been living and breathing web development and creating modern and user friendly interfaces.
 I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code. ✨😍